When is Romero vs Martin?

 Frank Martin would make his way to the ring with a record of 18 wins, 1 loss and 0 draws, with 12 of those wins by knockout.

-The stats suggest Romero would have an advantage in power over Martin, with a 87% knockout percentage compared to Martin's 67%.
+The stats suggest Romero would have a slight advantage in power over Martin, with a 76% knockout percentage compared to Martin's 67%.

 Rolando ‘Rolly’ Romero fights out of the orthodox stance, while Frank Martin is a southpaw.

-Romero is currently the less experienced professional fighter, having had 2 fewer fights, and made his debut in 2016, 10 months earlier than Martin, whose first professional fight was in 2017.
-He has fought 28 fewer professional rounds, totaling 74 compared to Martin's 102.
+Romero is currently arguably the less experienced fighter, having had the same amount of fights, and made his debut in 2016, 10 months earlier than Martin, whose first professional fight was in 2017.
+He has fought 6 fewer professional rounds, totaling 96 compared to Martin's 102.

-Frank Martin is currently ranked number 9 by the WBA, 7 by the WBC, 9 by the IBF, and 8 by The Ring in the 135lb division.
+Frank Martin is currently ranked number 5 by the WBC, 7 by the IBF, and 8 by The Ring in the 135lb division.

 Romero vs Martin form

-Rolando ‘Rolly’ Romero has stopped 3 of his last 5 opponents.
+Romero has beaten 3 of his last 5 opponents, stopping 1 of them, going the distance twice.

-Prior to that, he had defeated Ismael Barroso on May 13, 2023, by technical knockout in the 9th round in their WBA World Super Lightweight championship fight at The Cosmopolitan of Las Vegas, Chelsea Ballroom, Las Vegas.
+Before that, he had beaten Ismael Barroso on May 13, 2023, by technical knockout in the 9th round in their WBA World Super Lightweight championship fight at The Cosmopolitan of Las Vegas, Chelsea Ballroom, Las Vegas.

 Martin has beaten 4 of his last 5 opponents, stopping 2 of them, going the distance twice.